Track clicked component with Adobe Analytics

 Add a condition to the CTA Clicked rule

-Next, update the CTA Clicked rule to to ensure that the rule only fires when the cmp:click event is fired for a Teaser or a Button.
-Since the Teaser’s CTA is considered a separate object in the data layer it is important to check the parent to verify it came from a Teaser.
+Next, update the CTA Clicked rule to ensure that the rule only fires when the cmp:click event is fired for a Teaser or a Button.
+Since the Teaser’s CTA is considered a separate object in the data layer, it is important to check the parent to verify it came from a Teaser.

 2. Under Conditions click Add to open the Condition Configuration wizard.

-3. For Condition Type select Custom Code.
+3. For Condition Type field, select Custom Code.

 CTA Clicked Condition Custom Code